The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Methodology

 We regard our estimation approach as providing informative, descriptive real-time evidence to inform policymakers.
-For these to be interpreted as causal effects for the effect of local lockdown on local spending would require a `common trends' assumption that, for example, in the absence the Manchester local lockdown, consumption in Manchester would have followed the common trend to that in Liverpool.\footnote{See \cite{goodman2020using} for a fuller discussion of difference-in-differences to estimate causal effects in COVID-19.} Such an assumption is unlikely to hold in these data - particularly over longer time horizons there may be spillovers between areas and other government measures being introduced - hence we interpret our short-term results as helpful descriptive evidence which might strongly suggest a causal relationship, due to what is known more generally about virus transmission and the efficacy of social distancing measures.
+For these to be interpreted as causal effects for the effect of local lockdown on local spending would require a `common trends' assumption that, for example, in the absence the Manchester local lockdown, consumption in Manchester would have followed the common trend to that in Liverpool.
+Such an assumption is unlikely to hold in these data - particularly over longer time horizons there may be spillovers between areas and other government measures being introduced - hence we interpret our short-term results as helpful descriptive evidence which might strongly suggest a causal relationship, due to what is known more generally about virus transmission and the efficacy of social distancing measures.